creativecommons/cc-signals/README.md

   - [Creating an account on GitHub - GitHub Docs](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)
   - [Participating in a discussion - GitHub Docs](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/participating-in-a-discussion)

+### Note on CC-Licensed Works for AI Training

+The application of copyright law to AI training is complex.
+It is important to remember that CC licenses are copyright licenses, and are therefore only invoked when copyright applies.
+To read more about when and how CC licenses interact with AI training, please refer to [this page](https://creativecommons.org/using-cc-licensed-works-for-ai-training-2/).
+You may also wish to read about [CC's stance on Text and Data Mining (TDM)](https://creativecommons.org/2021/12/17/creative-commons-statement-on-cc-licenses-and-the-ext-and-data-mining-exception-under-article-4-eu-cdsm-directive/).

 ## CC signals framework